Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Introduction

-We extend here the strategy of Forcadel, Imbert and Monneau in order to adapt it to a second-order framework---at least for the Ventcell boundary condition but also to be able to treat the case of second-order equations.
-To do so, our scheme of proof in the case of \eqref{Eqn}-\eqref{Vbc-HS} is the following: \begin{enumerate} \item[$(i)$] We use an almost classical doubling of variables method but, here, in an unusual way: it is not the main step anymore, but some kind of ``preparation'' to the ``twin blow-up'' argument.
+What can be done when both strategies fail?
+In some sense, we combine them here, with some ad hoc adaptations due to the Ventcell framework.
+The core of our comparison proofs---either in the cases of a first-order equation or a second-order one---is an extension of the strategy of Forcadel, Imbert and Monneau with a scaling which is adapted to the Ventcell boundary condition.
+More precisely, our scheme of proof in the case of \eqref{Eqn}-\eqref{Vbc-HS} is the following: \begin{enumerate} \item[$(i)$] We use an almost classical doubling of variables method but, here, in an unusual way: it is not the main step anymore, but some kind of ``preparation'' to the ``twin blow-up'' argument.
 Indeed, the doubling of variables allows us to reduce to the case when the maximum points are both on the boundary---hence preparing the twin blow-up.
 But it also gives additionnaly some useful estimates to perform the blow-up. \item[$(ii)$] The twin blow-up is done in a different way here since it has to be adapted to the Ventcell boundary condition: we use different scalings in the tangential directions $(x',t)$ and in the normal one, \ie for $x_N$.
-We perform it not only in the equation and boundary conditions, but also in the maximum point property related to the doubling of variables, providing useful estimates. \item[$(iii)$] Here, passing to the limit in the blow-up procedure does not allow to reduce to a one-dimensional problem, again because of the Ventcell boundary condition which mixes tangential and normal variables.
-However, with suitable adaptations of the Jensen-Ishii Lemma, we are able to use either the Lions-Souganidis arguments in the first-order case, and new ones in the second-order case. \end{enumerate}
+We perform it not only in the equation and boundary conditions, but also in the maximum point property related to the doubling of variables, providing useful estimates. \item[$(iii)$] In the present situation, passing to the limit in the blow-up procedure does not allow to reduce to a one-dimensional problem, again because of the Ventcell boundary condition which mixes tangential and normal variables.
+Here, getting the conclusion follows different paths according to the cases when the equation inside the domain is a first-order or second-order one.
+In the former case, we use the first strategy described above by using a regularization of the subsolution.
+In the latter case, a suitable adaptation of the Jensen-Ishii Lemma allows us to take advantage of the particularity of the limiting problem. \end{enumerate}

-In order to be able to apply this strategy, we use two specific assumptions in addition to the classical hypotheses which classically appear in such comparison results: either the equation is a first-order equation and we require a normal coercivity property, \cf \hyp{NC} in Section~\ref{sec:hyp}, or it is a second-order equation and we require a strong ellipticity in the normal direction, \cf \hyp{NSE} in Section~\ref{sec:hyp}.
+In order to be able to apply this strategy, we use two specific assumptions in addition to the classical hypotheses which classically appear in such comparison results: either the equation is a first-order equation and we require a normal coercivity property (\cf \hyp{NC} in Section~\ref{sec:hyp}) with suitable quasiconvexity properties for $F$ and $G$, or it is a second-order equation and we require a strong ellipticity in the normal direction, \cf \hyp{NSE} in Section~\ref{sec:hyp}.